Dive deeper into Zholdak’s Fidelio

 Good, evil, and a world behind mirrors

 Beethoven’s only opera will be presented in a unique form.
-Ukrainian stage director Andriy Zholdak, a master of imagery and symbolism, tells the story of this rescue opera as an imaginary fight between good and evil forces, in every person, and in the universe.
+Ukrainian stage director Andriy Zholdak tells the story of this rescue opera as an imaginary fight between good and evil forces, in every person, and in the universe.
 The central love couple Leonore (Fidelio) and Florestan must fight a battle with the devil-like Pizarro to restore harmony within themselves and the world.
 Zholdak makes numerous references to devils, such as snakes, fallen angels, and mirrors.

 NPO Klassiek presenter Hein van Eekert gives introductions for Dutch National Opera prior to this performance.
 Van Eekert: “What I find interesting about this version is that the evil lies with the man this time.
 In the Christian tradition, it’s often the woman portrayed as prone to evil, but here it’s the man.
 The director shows this by dressing Florestan in black wings during his first appearance.
 Leonore, however, remains very consistent in the performance.
 She does not allow herself to be tempted by anything.”